AdaCore/gnatstudio/docs/users_guide/navigation.rst

 For efficiency, GPS may create hyperlinks for some entities which have no associated cross reference.
-In this case, clicking has no effect even though an hyperlink may have been displayed.
+In this case, clicking has no effect even though an hyperlink is displayed.

 .. index:: preferences; general --> hyper links